 Within a short time of launching the survey, a number of different groups and individuals contacted the AREFD research team to bring awareness to the existing work in religious education and faith development for adults, as well as highlight the great interest amongst adults for more opportunities.
 The research team sought to engage with such groups, and others, to delve deeper and acquire a richer insight into their ‘lived wisdom’ gathered from their varied experiences in AREFD.
-From late 2019 and through 2020, the team met with a range of people who have been involved in different forms of AREFD for a number of years.
+From late 2019 until April 2021, the team met with a range of people who have been involved in different forms of AREFD for a number of years.
 These consultations encouraged reflective practice.
 Those consulted looked back on the processes they have engaged in, the activities they have carried out and the resources they have used.
 This was a great opportunity for them to reflect on their achievements and challenges and consider how they might refine or adapt their work, or even explore new aspects.

 Continuing and adapting: COVID-19 and the AREFD project

 As a result of the impact of COVID-19 on the practical operations of the AREFD project, the Presentation Sisters North East Province have generously provided additional funding to extend the work to the end of 2022.
 The research team is very appreciative of this supportive gesture.